6 Thanksgiving Traditions in America

 Macy's Thanksgiving Day Parade

-The parade revelers, floats and baloons march in front of Macy's department store in New York City and it has become a classic Thanksgiving tradition.
+The parade revelers, floats, and balloons march in front of Macy's department store in New York City in what has become a classic Thanksgiving tradition.
 Millions of people line the street in NYC each year and fight the cold to see the great floats in person.
 Millions more watch the parade on TV in the morning.

-Children and adults alike enjoy many floats and best of all the huge balloons of favorite cartoons and Disney characters.
-Young children anxiously await Santa's appearance as the last float of the parade and he always appears with his reindeer at noontime.
+Children and adults alike enjoy many floats, best of all the huge balloons of favorite cartoons and Disney characters.
+Young children anxiously await Santa's appearance as the last float of the parade, and he always appears with his reindeer at noontime.
 Santa brings with him the official beginning of the Christmas season.
 He will appear in Macy's store so children can sit on his lap and tell Santa what they want him to bring for Christmas presents.
-The store front windows in NYC are also decorated and many times with moving characters and stories of the Christmas season.
+The storefront windows in NYC are also decorated, often with moving characters and stories of the Christmas season.

 The Macy's Thanksgiving Day parade has been a fixture in our Thanksgiving Day traditions since 1924.
-It began as "Macy's Christmas Parade" and was started by the Macy's company employees when it first kicked off.
+It began as "Macy's Christmas Parade" and was first kicked off by the Macy's company employees.

 Records tell us that live animals from the Central Park Zoo were walked through the NYC streets and down the parade route.
-By, 1927, the parade had exchanged the live animals for floats.
-This event was so popular to the masses that Macy's decided to make it an annual tradition.
+By 1927, the parade had exchanged the live animals for floats.
+This event was so popular with the masses that Macy's decided to make it an annual tradition.
 Of course, it helped to bring the masses to Macy's to begin the Christmas shopping season.

 Today, approximately 3.5 million people arrive in person to see the floats up close and personal each year.

-In my family, turkey and football go hand and by brother-in-law, nephews and the other men look forward to the many games.
+In my family, turkey and football go hand in hand.
+My brother-in-law, nephews, and the other men look forward to the many games.
 The women sometimes gather in the kitchen to talk, but sometimes we join in on the games ourselves.

 When the Lions played the Chicago Bears, the game attracted 26,000 people who watched it in the University of Detroit stadium.
-The game sold out two weeks before the game.
-Since that day, NFL football and the Thanksgiving Day tradition was begun.
+The game sold out two weeks beforehand.
+Since that day, NFL football on Thanksgiving became a tradition.

 The Miracle on 34th Street (1947)

-This film is shown usually many times between Thanksgiving and Christmas and has become part of my Thanksgiving tradition.
-It is usually on TV Thanksgiving Day night or sometime during the long weekend and I watch it every year.
-Yes, I watch the 1947 version which is in black and white.
+This film is usually shown many times between Thanksgiving and Christmas and has become part of my Thanksgiving tradition.
+It is usually on TV the night of Thanksgiving or sometime during the long weekend, and I watch it every year.
+Yes, I watch the 1947 version, which is in black and white.

-Because Thanksgiving Day is the official beginning of Christmastime in America the film is shown anytime beginning then.
-Of course, today, you can rent it on DVD.
+Because Thanksgiving Day is the official beginning of Christmastime in America, the film is shown anytime after that day.
+I always look forward to seeing this movie, and it has become a classic to watch during the holiday season.
+Of course, today, you can also rent it on DVD.

+Over the next several months, both Sara and Jonathan come to terms with their current relationships, and both want this new relationship.
 Will Sara and Jonathan meet again?
 Only fate and serendipity know the outcome.
-It is a delightful film about how life is full of decisions one must make but also life's chances can determine one's fate also.
+It is a delightful film about how life is full of decisions one must make but also how life's chances can determine one's fate.
 This is another of my favorite films and one I highly recommend.
 Watching it on Thanksgiving evening starts the Christmas season for me.

-Note: And, I never, never shop on Thanksgiving Day and I usually try to miss Black Friday shopping also.
+Note: I never, never shop on Thanksgiving Day, and I usually try to miss Black Friday too.

 Questions & Answers